Kenneth C. Madsen: Biography

 On rare occasions Kenneth exhibited his paintings at private art shows and in local art galleries, including an exhibit at the Reno Little Theater in Nevada and another at the Panache Restaurant in Draper, Utah.

 In 1972 Kenneth became staff artist and art history course coordinator for International Exchange School in Salt Lake City.
 He prepared their art course syllabus.
 He conducted several art studio workshops aboard cruise ships on the Mediterranean Sea.
 He was asked by the Greek Epirotiki Cruise Line to teach art aboard the T.S.S.
 Hermes.
 He also taught art classes aboard the Regina Prima and on the Romanza cruise ships.
 In addition, he conducted art workshops at the Collegio Alla Querce and other college campuses in Europe.
 Furthermore, his art appreciation tours to the Queen Mary College of South Woodford, England, attracted several students.
 During these years of European travel he also served on the Board of Directors for the House of Fine Arts, Provo, Utah.

-Kenneth’s art encompassed a striking range of canvas sizes – from minute images of cellular amoeba to enormous murals, including a 12 x 90 foot mural of Lake Tahoe for a marine dealership.
-And he painted a great variety of subjects, including still-life, architecture, character renditions, and wildlife.
+Kenneth’s art encompassed a range of canvas sizes – from minute images of cellular amoeba to large murals, including a 12 x 90 foot mural of Lake Tahoe for a marine dealership.
+And he painted a large variety of subjects, including still-life, architecture, character renditions, and wildlife.
 But it was his free-flowing Western mountain scenes and powerful seascapes that captured the attention of scores of collectors.
 His paintings hang in churches, libraries, restaurants, doctor’s offices, department stores, country clubs, and schools.
 Private owners of his works include the late Alex Haley.
 Kenneth’s oil painting, "From Dugouts to Spires," hangs in the South Jordan City Hall.
 Another painting, a pastoral scene, hangs in Utah’s Draper City Hall.